MazadiaS/flow-task-tracker-/README.md

 ---

+## Why I Built This

+I needed a productivity tool that actually works with ADHD, not against it.
+Most task trackers are either too rigid (forcing specific workflows) or too chaotic (no structure at all).
+Flow solves this by combining:

+- **Visual thinking** - Flowchart and mind map views to see the big picture
+- **Flexible completion** - Not everything is binary done/not-done; sometimes tasks are partial or skipped
+- **Deep focus mode** - Fullscreen timer to block distractions during work sessions
+- **Goal alignment** - See how today's tasks connect to long-term goals
+- **Complete privacy** - All data stays local; optional self-hosted backup

+I built Flow to scratch my own itch: a task tracker that respects how my brain actually works.

 ## Overview

 Flow is a comprehensive productivity application designed with ADHD-friendly principles.
 It combines task tracking, goal planning, timeline visualization, and student mode to help you stay focused and organized.